alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 ## Package Hygiene in Dune?

-It may come as a surprise to learn that in Dune violates both of the above hygiene properties.
+It may come as a surprise to learn that Dune violates both of the above hygiene properties.
 This can be demonstrated succinctly with a small project depending on the [core](https://github.com/janestreet/core) package: